makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP42.md

 #### Deputy Facilitator

 The Deputy Facilitator will work a minimum of 24 hours per week, increasing the number of hours as necessary as well as having a planned increase to a full-time role as the Core Unit progresses.
 Like the Facilitator, all costs are only inclusive of all work done by the Deputy Facilitator.
+A more in-depth description of the Deputy Facilitator is found in the [Core Unit Mandate MIP](https://github.com/makerdao/mips/blob/master/MIP39/MIP39c2-Subproposals/MIP39c2-SP24.md).

 #### Immunefi - <https://immunefi.com>